 Once you know your goals, you’re ready to start an investment portfolio.

-Step 2: Start an investment portfolio the right way
+Step 2: Build the right portfolio

 What is a good portfolio for a beginner?

-This means ignoring the more risky assets with large amounts of price volatility, such as commodities and currencies.
+This means ignoring the more risky assets with large amounts of price volatility such as commodities and currencies.

-Once you understand your own situation, you may decide to take the higher risk with a larger percentage of stocks in your portfolio.
+Once you understand your own situation, you may decide to take a higher risk with a larger percentage of stocks in your portfolio.
 In which case, keep at least 25% of your portfolio invested in bonds or cash.

-If your risk tolerance is low, keep a maximum of 75% in bonds or cash.
+However, if your risk tolerance is low, keep a maximum of 75% in bonds or cash.

 Remember, with portfolio investing, it’s not about single investments but about how all your investments perform together as a team.